goto40/self-dsl/docs/xtext_scoping.md

 ### ImportUriGlobalScopeProvider "#include &lt;other&gt;"

-You can easily change the visiblity to provide a language with explicit import statements; see e.g. ::namedref::(references.md#mooji2017b).
+You can easily change the visibility to provide a language with explicit import statements; see e.g. ::namedref::(references.md#mooji2017b).

 These steps sum up as follows for a simple default project: